Digitalblueeye/capsule.io/README.md

 go get github.com/rucuriousyet/capsule.io
 ```

 Thanks for using Capsule!
-Please let me know if you have any questions, issues or simply want to request a new feature!
+Feel free to reach out with questions, feature requests and more!